scionproto/scion/doc/ControlPlanePKI.md

 ### Uniqueness

-A TRC must never change after it has been issued.
+A TRC version must never change after it has been issued.
 Moreover, there should not exist multiple valid TRCs with different contents for the same ISD and with the same version number; this kind of behavior is considered malicious (commonly referred to as a "split-world attack" or "equivocation").
 Also, it is not possible to add multiple TRCs with the same ISD identifier to a trust store, unless a TRC chain verification has succeeded.